moba-dev/kata-bank/README.md

 ### Solution

-This application is designated according to the layered architecture model
+This application is designed according to the exadecimal architecture model
-- Repository
+- SPI and API adapters are located in their respective packages
-- Service
+- Idem for ports
-- Application (Presentation)
+- The Bank program use the api to interact with the domain.

-All business rules are implemented as service in the service layer witch is independant to the repositroy one.
+All business rules are implemented in domain classes `AccoutService` and `StatmentService`.
-The last one have to respect the repository contract defined in repository interfaces.
-It can use different kind
-of persistence model (data base, in memory, etc...)

-The bank program is decoulped to the two others too and it only interact with Service layer.
+For convenience collections are used as  default repository adapter are implemented to persit objects *Account* & *Statment*.

 Uml diagram of classes is shown below